Payment & Insurance

 Payment is due at the time of service.
 First-time visits and new problem visits will vary in length and cost, depending on the complexity of your child’s problem.
 Follow-up visits generally require less time and usually cost less.
 X-rays and casting involve additional costs.
 We accept cash, personal checks, VISA, MasterCard and American Express.

-Children’s Orthopaedics of Atlanta (COA) is contracted with many insurance providers and managed care plans.
+Children’s Orthopaedics of Atlanta (COA) is contracted with most insurance providers and managed care plans.
 As a convenience for families, COA will electronically file all insurance claims, primary and supplementary.

 Most managed care plans require their members to pay a co-pay at the time of the visit.
 The practice is required by contract with the managed care plan to collect the fee established by the insurance company.
 Failure to collect the co-pay will result in COA being prohibited from seeing patients covered by that plan.

 Referrals & Authorization

 An increasing number of managed care plans require that you get an insurance referral from your primary care physician before being permitted to visit COA.
 This process can take seven days or more complete.
 Patient families risk being 100% responsible for the cost of the visit, if they do not have prior authorization from their plan.